*Disclaimer: Nutrition WOD is not affiliated with CrossFit, Inc.

-The Reebok CrossFit Open 2018 starts in just a few days.
-Most CrossFitters spend these last few days thinking about their muscle ups, double-unders, and hoping their weaknesses aren’t exposed in 18.1.
+The open starts in just a few days.
+Most athletes spend these last few days thinking about their muscle ups, double-unders, and hoping their weaknesses aren’t exposed in 18.1.
 While practicing certain skills last minute could help your score, the reality is you can only do so much without negatively affecting your performance.

 But all hope is not lost.
 If you prepare for your competition nutrition like you do the skills, you can positively affect your Open scores a lot faster if you know a few simple tips.
 In this blog, we will talk about: